 Please contact us if you have any questions concerning the work of the Council or if you have any concerns that you feel the Council should be made aware of.

 For a list of the Town Council’s meetings for this current financial year, please go to the Town council tab and click on Minutes & Agendas.

 Your Town Councillors are here to help and to represent you.
 If we aren’t the correct authority to deal with your query, we will happily point you in the right direction, and represent you if necessary.

 What do we do?

 Parish and town councils are the first tier of local government.

 They are statutory bodies that can deliver a vast range of services at a community level.
 There are around 10,000 community, parish and town councils in England and Wales, made up of nearly 100,000 councillors.

-Members are elected for a term of four years and councils are funded principally by an annual precept that is added to council tax, collected by the local principal authorities.
-In this case the Isle of Wight Council.
+Members are elected for a term of four years and councils are funded principally by an annual precept that is added to council tax, collected by the local principal authorities in this case, the Isle of Wight Council.
 Parish and town councils can apply for other funding such as grant and funding awards, but they do not receive funds direct from central government, as principal authorities do.
-For details of the powers and responsibilities of a town council please click here.

-Ryde Town Council was newly established in May 2008.
-The Council delivers projects such as the town’s hanging baskets scheme, is responsible for decorative lighting and works hard to market the town as a great place to live and visit through projects such as the Ryde Town Map, It provides financial support for local groups, charities and events such as the Ryde Rowing Club Regatta, Ryde Regatta and Ryde Carnival.
+Ryde Town Council was established in May 2008.
+The Council delivers a variety of services such as public toilets, allotments, a dedicated Environment Officer, decorative lighting, Christmas trees and summer planting.
+In recent years, the Council has also taken on the responsibility of beach cleaning and the beach lifeguard service and makes a substantial contribution towards the maintenance of the Town’s play equipment and the Waterside Pool.
+The Council works hard to market the town and keep Ryde a great place to live and visit through projects such as the Ryde Town Map and events marketing, It also provides financial support for local groups, charities and events such as the Ryde Rowing Club Regatta, Ryde Regatta and Ryde Carnival.